Using QuickFIX Data Dictionary

 FIX Engine supports dialects in the QuickFIX XML format, so you can use it as it is.
 However, there are some details:

-FIX Engine generates an identifier (id) when a QuickFIX dialect is used.
+FIX Engine generates an identifier (id) when a QuickFIX data dictionary is used.

 This id is equal to the dialect file name without extension.

-Therefore, the QuickFIX dialect becomes a session level dialect,
+Therefore, the QuickFIX data dictionary becomes a session level dialect,

 so the mentioned id should be used to create the dialect object which should be specified in the session constructor: